 Hello, world!
 My name is Evan Ward.
 I’m passionate about fulfilling my potential to do good here with the time I have remaining.
-I am interested in effective altruism (EA), economics, global priorities research, tech entrepreneurship, ethics, rationality, and computational science, among other things.
+I am interested in effective altruism (EA), economics, global priorities research, ethics, rationality, and computational science, among other things.
 Some of my biggest intellectual influences include Nick Bostrom, Eliezer Yudkowsky, Brian Tomasik, and Robin Hanson.

 My understanding of the world is always evolving—I try to update my blog posts to match my latest beliefs, but some of my posts may contain ideas I no longer believe in.